kolabri/kolabri.io/content/company/index.md

 ### Maximilian Capraro

-Dr. Maximilian Capraro is a co-founder of Kolabri, where he helps companies kick-start and scale their InnerSource programs.
+Dr. Maximilian Capraro is a co-founder of Kolabri, where he helps companies to implement transfer pricing strategies for their globally distributed software engineering.

 Max is member and assistant treasurer of the InnerSource Commons Foundation and served two terms on its board of directors.
 He is a (part-time) engineer at DATEV eG where he educates on InnerSource and co-founded one of the firm's most successful InnerSource projects.